 2. Hayne House – Hythe, Kent

-This all-under-one-roof orangery is a blank canvas to decorate to your style and theme, with glass roof lanterns and 12 French patio doors filling it with light in all seasons too.
-Their inclusive pricing includes venue hire, drinks, award-winning catering, an award-winning DJ, chair dressing and a secure postbox so there’s nothing to worry about.
+This all-under-one-roof orangery is a blank canvas that you can decorate to your style and theme, with glass roof lanterns and 12 French patio doors filling it with light in all seasons.
+Their inclusive pricing includes venue hire, drinks, award-winning catering, an award-winning DJ, chair dressing and a secure post-box so there’s nothing to worry about.

 3. De Vere Tortworth Court – Bristol, Gloucestershire

 This Victorian manor, set against the lovely Gloucestershire countryside, is a dramatic and enchanting venue for your wedding ceremony and reception.
 The Orangery was built in 1874 and boasts cascades of natural light from its ornate, domed roof.

 4. Stubton Hall – Newark, Lincolnshire

-Each wedding couple gets exclusive use of the house and gardens, and after you’ve finished dancing the night away, your guests can fall into the gorgeous four-poster beds in each of their 25 lavishly-appointed bedrooms.
+Each wedding couple gets exclusive use of the house and gardens, and after you’ve finished dancing the night away, your guests can fall into the gorgeous four-poster beds in each of their 25 lavishly appointed bedrooms.

 5. The Orangery – Mount Edgcumbe Country Park, Cornwall

-Surrounded by a pebble beach and rugged coastline, Italian Gardens and 865 acres of glorious parkland, The Orangery is truly one of the UK’s most breathtaking wedding venues.
-Built in 1775, this 100ft venue is bathed in light from the floor-to-ceiling windows, and offers views over the Italian Gardens and water fountain.
+Surrounded by a pebble beach and rugged coastline, Italian Gardens and 865 acres of glorious parkland, The Orangery is truly one of the UK’s most breath-taking wedding venues.
+Built in 1775, this 100ft venue is bathed in light from the floor-to-ceiling windows and offers views over the Italian Gardens and water fountain.

 6. Syrencot – Salisbury, Wiltshire

 Tucked away at the end of a meandering drive and fringed by forest is the charming Georgian country house of Syrencot.
-At the heart of the estate is its walled garden, which is looked over by the Glasshouse orangery – a perfect ceremony space – and the modern Farmshed reception barn.
+At the heart of the estate is its walled garden, which is overlooked by the Glasshouse orangery – a perfect ceremony space – and the modern Farmshed reception barn.

 7. The Orangery at Goldney House – Clifton, Bristol

-If you’re after a fairytale orangery wedding, look no further than The Orangery at Goldney House.
-This hidden gem in Clifton Village is sat within 10 acres of walled gardens and looks out over a gorgeous Italianate water canal.
+If you’re after a fairy tale orangery wedding, look no further than The Orangery at Goldney House.
+This hidden gem in Clifton Village is set within 10 acres of walled gardens and looks out over a gorgeous Italianate water canal.
 Built in 1714, it’s an elegant and graceful venue that still feels light and airy even with up to 150 guests.

 8. Elmhay Park – Frome, Somerset

 The Orangery can seat 80-300 guests for your wedding breakfast, and is ideal for later evening celebrations too.
 It has built-in surround sound, party lighting and more.
 Because of its privacy, you don’t have to stop at 1am – Elmhay Park’s motto is “We keep the party going until you say stop!”

 9. Kew Gardens – Richmond, Surrey

 If you’re after a botanical twist to your big day or want a unique venue, Kew Gardens is ideal.
 The Nash Conservatory and Temperate House are beautiful locations for a ceremony, followed by a reception in the elegant orangery.
 Dance the night away with up to 200 guests and admire the classic high ceilings, arched windows and terrace overlooking the lawns.

-10. The Orangery – Maidstone, Kent
+11. The Orangery Suite - Dorset

-12. The House and Orangery – Leamington Spa, Warwickshire
+12. The Orangery - Kent

 13. Hestercombe – Taunton, Somerset

 Looking for a romantic English country garden wedding?
 Hestercombe is conveniently located just three miles from Taunton, but you’ll feel in your own world.
-When you get married at Hestercombe, you have access to the entire estate – 50 acres of gardens, a collection of historical buildings and that all-important orangery.
+When you get married at Hestercombe, you will have access to the entire estate – 50 acres of gardens, a collection of historical buildings and that all-important orangery.

 14. The Orangery at Settrington – Malton, North Yorkshire

 Found in the ornamental gardens of the Georgian stately home of Settrington House, The Orangery is a wonderfully romantic stone building featuring impressive architecture.
 The interior is filled with pillars and lanterns while Palladian arched windows look out over the grounds and vaulted beamed ceilings sit above your head.

-16. Wrest Park House and Gardens – Silsoe, Bedfordshire
+15. Wrest Park House and Gardens – Silsoe, Bedfordshire